Hyogo Cooking Class

 3. Head Over to Your Private Sushi Studio

-Next up, we’ll hop in a quick cab ride (about $10–15, self-pay) to Sushi sKool K—your own private cooking studio.
+Next, we’ll hop in a quick cab—around $10–15, self-pay—to Sushi sKool K, your very own private cooking studio.
 Welcome!
-This is where the sushi magic begins.
+This is where the sushi magic really begins.

 Warm-Up Practice & a Rare Demo from the Chef